MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/analytics-overview.md

 <!-- ## Advanced Search in Analytics

-Microsoft Community Training also provides administrators the capability to search for specific records from the entire repository of analytics available in the in-built reports.
+Community Training also provides administrators the capability to search for specific records from the entire repository of analytics available in the in-built reports.
 This is available at various levels - Category View, Course View, Learner View.

 ### Steps to search analytics

-1. On the Microsoft Community Training portal, after login switch to administrator view and select Analytics tab from the left navigation panel.
+1. On the Community Training portal, after login switch to administrator view and select Analytics tab from the left navigation panel.
 1. Scroll down to the **Categories/ Courses** section and provide the string to be searched.

    > [!NOTE]